Ko Sin Tung: Biography

 In her solo exhibition, Underground Construction: Failed at Edouard Malingue Gallery in 2015, Ko looks at the future of the high-speed railway connecting Hong Kong to Mainland China and explores the personal repercussions of this major development project.
 She has commented that she is not convinced of the economic value of the rail project and believes it to be part of a plan to assimilate Hong Kong into China.
 “The government is abusing popular imagination.
 It makes something look nice on the surface – in this case, the railway link – and tries to convince everyone it is good for Hong Kong,” she told South China Morning Post.
 Artsy editors have said of the exhibition: "For Ko, contemporary urban life is pervaded by disappointment and alienation as much as it is by expectation and hope for a sense of belonging."

-Ko has rejected the label of a "political artist", as she believes her work should be about inner processes rather than political and social commentaries, but admits that the line is blurry.

-Of her inspiration, she has said: “My ideas always come from my environment...
-I have lived in Hong Kong for a long time and I still think there are a lot of things for me to discover and explore there.”